Skip to main content

 Total number of visitsNo (Automatic)YesYes

-Although it's not always required, there are several benefits of calling getRemoteVisitorData().
-By fetching real-time data from the Data API, you can ensure that your targeting decisions are based on the most up-to-date information.
-Calling getRemoteVisitorData() allows for more precise targeting and consistent data across all devices used by a given user.
+Although it is not always required, calling getRemoteVisitorData() provides several benefits.
+By fetching real-time data from the Data API, targeting decisions are based on the most up-to-date information.
+Calling getRemoteVisitorData() allows for more precise targeting and consistent data across all devices used by a user.

 Using getRemoteVisitorData() can significantly expand the range of data available for evaluation, especially when: